pusher/pusher-http-dotnet/README.md

 ```

 During the build, there will be a warning about a section called TestCaseManagementSettings in the GlobalSection.
 Please ignore this, as it is a Visual Studio specific setting.

-#### Different solutions in this repository

-There are 3 solution files in this repository.
-One for just .NET, one for just .NET Core and a third one with both the platforms in.

-The source files for this project can be found under the .NET Core project.
-These files are then linked to in the .NET project to allow creation for both platforms.

 ## Publish to NuGet